 It’s really, really messy in there.
 Taking the risk to do something that improves the quality of your life takes guts.

 We can better understand why it’s so hard for addicts to stop using when we have insight into addiction from their perspective.
 You may know someone who has lost everything to drugs and alcohol.
-Maybe you’ve watched them lose fulfilling careers and destroy the relationships that mattered the most.
+Maybe you’ve watched them lose fulfilling careers and destroy the relationships that mattered the most due to their addiction.
 Why would anyone choose to live this way?
 Why would someone keep on abusing substances, knowing that doing so will lead to isolation, physical and emotional pain, and an untimely death?

 From the perspective of an addict, he knows that if he shoots up again or downs another bottle of vodka, there will be a few minutes or hours of solace, and a relief from the internal demons that continuously haunt him.
 Digging around in the mine of early sobriety will mean that things are going to become even harder.
 If the addict does decide to take a leap of faith, there really isn’t any guarantee that he’ll be able to maintain sobriety, mend damaged relationships or find any sort of true happiness.